Margery Greenwood, Viscountess Greenwood: Biography

 She was extremely interested in politics, so much so that, during World War I, her husband claimed that she "knows every Member of the House of Commons, which she attends regularly".
 The gossip journalist Amy Stuart Menzies wrote that "she used to sit night after night in the Gallery of the House watching her husband anxiously."
 She travelled with her husband extensively, and took an active role in several of his constituencies.
-Attracted to political power, she had an affair with Llyod George.
+Attracted to political power, she had an affair with Lloyd George.
 In the early 1920s, she lived in Ireland while her husband served as Chief Secretary for Ireland.

 Her husband was created a baronet in 1915, at which time she became styled as "Lady Greenwood".
 He was elevated to the peerage in 1929 as Viscount Greenwood.
 She was known by family and friends as "Margo".
 In 1922, Lady Greenwood was appointed a Dame Commander of the Order of the British Empire.
 She was also appointed an officer of the Most Venerable Order of the Hospital of St. John of Jerusalem.

 When her father died in 1922, she was the only one of her siblings to attend the funeral.

 In 1948, she attended a dinner and reception alongside Princess Elizabeth for Eleanor Roosevelt, hosted by Pilgrims Society, at the Savoy Hotel.

 She died on 24 April 1968 in London.